 Nuclear fuel cycle facilities

-From a technical perspective, the projects are broadly similar to the decommissioning of nuclear reactors, varying solely on points of details.
-A key difference is that nuclear fuel cycle facilities are in some cases heavily contaminated with alpha-emitting radionuclides from mechanical and chemical processing of nuclear fuel during operation.
+A key difference from the dismantling of nuclear reactors is that nuclear fuel cycle facilities are in some cases heavily contaminated with alpha-emitting radionuclides from mechanical and chemical processing of nuclear fuel during operation.
 Different decontamination and dismantling techniques and a different radiation protection regime for workers are therefore required.